 If you don’t want to do an experiment, we’d recommend choosing a regular, non scented litter, with fine particles.
-Most cats like a regular clumping litter, however, it depends on individual preferences.
+Most cats like a regular clumping litter, however it depends on individual cat preferences.

-First, don’t go for double station with both bowls in one set.
-In the natural environment cats rarely choose to drink near their hunting grounds, and, at some level, it may create water aversion in a household environment, as well.
-So your cat should have separate bowls, placed in different locations, for drinking and eating purposes.
+First, don’t go for a double station with both bowls in one set.
+In their natural environment, cats rarely choose to drink near their hunting grounds.
+At some level, it may create water aversion in a household environment as well.
+So your new kitten should have separate bowls, placed in different locations for drinking and eating purposes.

-The size of the bowls must be larger than the width of the whiskers of the cat, as many of them don’t like whiskers touching the edges.
+The size of the bowls must be larger than the width of the whiskers of the cat.
+The reason for this is many cats don’t like their whiskers touching the edges.
 However, you shouldn’t go for a much larger bowl than that.
 This is because your cats whiskers are very sensitive and can suffer from whisker fatigue.

-Depth of the bowls necessary may vary due to individual preferences, but it must be comfortable for the cat to eat or to drink, so they do not stick their head very deep in it, or do not have to lick the bottom to get the last drip of water from there.
+The depth of the bowls may vary due to individual cat preferences.
+It must be comfortable for your new kitten to eat or to drink so they don’t stick their head very deep in it.
+Your cat shouldn’t have to lick the bottom to get the last morsel of kitten food from the bottom.

-Next, you may consider getting a cat water fountain for drinking purposes.
-The reason for this is that in nature, many cats prefer drinking from running water, and this is why household cats love drinking from running faucet and/or toilet seat.
-It may create a fun enjoyment for your cat.
+Next, consider getting your cat a water fountain for drinking purposes.
+The reason for this is that in nature, many cats prefer drinking from running water.
+This is why household cats love drinking from a running faucet or toilet.
+It may also create a fun enjoyment for your cat.

 Scratching posts for your cat’s needs